Dhaka Government Polytechnic Institute

 Dhaka Polytechnic Institute (ঢাকা পলিটেকনিক ইনস্টিটিউট, also known as DPI) is a government technical institute in Dhaka, Bangladesh.
 It is the largest and the oldest polytechnic academia in modern Bangladesh.
-The polytechnic is ranked number one on the Bangladesh Polytechnic Ranking 2018.

 History

 "East Pakistan Polytechnic Institute, Dacca" was established in May 1955 by Oklahoma State University-Stillwater with funding from the Ford Foundation.
 By the mid-1960s, it had become "Dacca Polytechnic Institute".

 Directorates

 The institute operates under the executive control of the Ministry of Education acting through the Directorate of Technical Education.
 The academic programs and curricula are maintained under the regulation of the Bangladesh Technical Education Board (BTEB).
 BTEB functions under the Directorate of Inspection and Audit, which in turn functions under Chief Accounts Office.

 Campus

 The main campus is a large four-storied building.
 A branch of the Sonali Bank has been established for the DPI students' banking facilities, which is located at the northern corner of the main building.
 A large auditorium is also located inside the main campus for various events and cultural activities.
 The southern corner houses a Shaheed Minar.